Paul Darling: Horse racing

-In 2006 Darling was appointed as a non-executive member of the Horserace Totalisator Board or “Tote”.
+In 2006 Darling was appointed a non-executive member of the Horserace Totalisator Board or “Tote”.
 Between 2008 and 2014, he was a government-appointed member of the Horserace Betting Levy Board.
 He was chairman of the Sports Grounds Safety Authority between 2009 and 2015.
 He was appointed chairman of the Association of British Bookmakers in 2014.
-In 2020 he was appointed chairman of the Horserace Betting Levy Board.
+In 2020 he was appointed chairman of the Horserace Betting Levy Board, and was reappointed in July 2023.

+Personal life and death

+Married to Camilla, Darling was chairman of Darling's Pharmacy, a family business established in 1905 by John Darling.
+Paul Darling died suddenly on 2 August 2024, at the age of 64.

 Publications

-Darling has written and edited several articles and books, and his cases and work have been described in learned and peer-reviewed journals.
+Darling wrote and edited several articles and books, and his cases and work have been described in learned and peer-reviewed journals.
 Examples include: